TechnicJelle/BlueMapSpawnMarker/README.md

 ## [Click here to download!](../../releases/latest)

 ## Support
-To get support with this plugin, join the [BlueMap Discord server](https://bluecolo.red/map-discord) and ask your questions in [#3rd-party-support](https://discord.com/channels/665868367416131594/863844716047106068).
+To get support with this addon, join the [BlueMap Discord server](https://bluecolo.red/map-discord) and ask your questions in [#3rd-party-support](https://discord.com/channels/665868367416131594/863844716047106068).
 You're welcome to ping me, @TechnicJelle.